-The Baltic Cities is one of the best places to go in summer.
-Everything is so green and it never gets as hot as it does in the most of European countries.
+Baltic Cities is one of the best places to go in summer.
+Everything is so green and it never gets as hot as it does in most of the European countries.
 So what to see when you´ve never been to the Baltic Region before?

 The Baltic Cities

 I´m sure 90% would say Stockholm is the most beautiful city in the Baltic region.
-And it´s true: Helsinki, Tallin, Stockholm – they are all beautiful, with unique history, architecture and lifestyle.
-However, my favorite Baltic city is definitely Oslo.
-Check the gallery to find yours:
+And it´s true: Helsinki, Tallinn, Stockholm – they are all beautiful, with a unique history, architecture, and lifestyle.
+However, my

 I´ve spent only one day in this beautiful city, coming from Helsinki by boat.
-The Tallinn Old town is magical and feels like a fairytale.
-If you have a chance, it´s a great place to buy amber jewelry.
-I also bought once a hand-made sweater on one of the local markets – it´s already been 4 years and the sweater looks like a new one.
-Don´t miss the medieval dining at Olde Hansa, loved the place and food.
+The Tallinn´s Old town is magical and feels like a fairytale.
+If you have a chance, it´s a great place to buy amber

 Stockholm old town, canals, museums – everything about this city is elegant and sophisticated.
 Head to The City Hall Tower or Monteliusvagen for the best views.
 If you have a chance, don’t miss a boat trip to Drottningholm.
-It looks less fancy and expensive on the inside, than the majority of european palaces.
-But the multiple islands and the the boat tour itself was really nice.
+It looks less fancy and expensive on the inside than the majority of European palaces.
+But the multiple islands and the boat tour itself was really nice.

 If you´re lucky with the weather do both: boat tour and a seaside stroll.
-I was so lucky to have a walk from harbor area towards Merisatama on a sunny day.
+I was so lucky to have a walk from the harbour area towards Merisatama on a sunny day.
 The views were amazing and I also got a delicious artisan ice-cream on my way.
-But in did´t stop raining for a min during my boat tour, and in general, during the other three days of my stay.
+But it didn’t stop raining for a min during my boat tour, and in general, during the other three days of my stay.
 Don´t miss the Rock Church, Fortress of Suomenlinna, cathedrals, National Museum of Finland, Sibelius Park & Monument.
-The city is nice, but my brightest impression of all the trip was a piece of fresh salmon I´ve bought in the harbor area.
+The city is nice, but my brightest impression of all the trip was a piece of fresh salmon I´ve bought in the harbour area.
 The fishermen sell it fresh-grilled straight from their boats- never had anything so delicious.